ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 AUTH\_CRED\_C is specified in the "req_cnf" parameter defined in {{RFC9201}} of the POST request to the /token endpoint from C to AS, either transported by value or uniquely referred to.

 The request to the /token endpoint and the corresponding response can include EDHOC\_Information, which is a CBOR map object containing information related to an EDHOC session, in particular the identifier "session\_id", see {{edhoc-parameters-object}}.
 This object is transported in the "edhoc\_info" parameter registered in {{iana-oauth-params}} and {{iana-oauth-cbor-mappings}}.

+Editor's note: Text like the one above makes the name "session_id" questionable.
+If the access token is provisioned to RS and valid but OSCORE context is lost, then the same session_id is maintained even if after EDHOC is executed betwen C and RS again.
+New EDHOC session, same session_id.
+What we want to give a name to is "authorization information context", which typically changes when EDHOC is re-run, but not always.

 ## C-to-AS: POST to /token endpoint # {#c-as}